 Communicating with Engineers & Researchers

 Although a technical editor doesn’t need to be an engineer or a researcher, they should have a basic, technical understanding of what an organization does.
-If you work as a full-time technical editor, you’re likely working in a more prominent firm.
+If you work as a full-time technical editor, you’re likely to work in a more prominent firm.
 Meaning, it’s your job to maintain a streamlined flow of information between the engineering team and your writers.

 Remember, your technical writers are writing for non-technical audiences.
-Meaning, if you fail to maintain a clear communication flow, the written content quality will suffer.
+Meaning if you fail to maintain a clear communication flow, the written content quality will suffer.

 That’s why it’s crucial to communicate clearly with other teams, including non-technical teams such as the marketing team.